CosmWasm/docs-deprecated/README.md

 ## Sections

+[Getting Started](/getting-started/intro.html) dive you into hands-on training.
+It gently leads you through modifying, deploying, and executing a smart contract on a local blockchain.
+It is the ideal place to go through and get acquainted with all the aspects of the system, without too much hard work coding.

-[The intro section](/intro/multichain.html) explains much of the high-level design and architecture of CosmWasm.
+[The Architecture section](/architecture/multichain.html) explains much of the high-level design and architecture of CosmWasm.
 Before you start designing systems, it is good to understand the mental model and capabilities of the system.
 If you just want to get your hands dirty with working code, you can skip this section for now and come back later when you are ready to ponder design.

-[Getting Started](/getting-started/intro.html) will transition into hands-on training.
-It gently leads you through modifying, deploying, and executing a smart contract on a local blockchain.
-It is the ideal place to go through and get acquainted with all the aspects of the system, without too much hard work coding.

 ## Further Studies